ivanxuu/getyoutubecc/README.md

             Example: getyoutubecc -v pNiFoYt69-w -l fr -t french -T es
             Example: getyoutubecc -v 2XraaWefBd8 -l en
             NOTE: if video has a track name, the -t argument is mandatory

+OPTIONS:
+    -v --videoid        Video id.
+Like 2XraaWefBd8.
+It appears in every youtube URL -l --language       iso lang code.
+Like en, es, fr..
+    -t --track          The name of the track if video has several.
+You will have to find out this name in the youtube page of the video -T --translate      iso lang code.
+Like en,es, fr of the language you want to tranlate to

 COPYRIGHT
 -------------------------------------------------------